thesadru/disnake/docs/api.rst

     Called whenever a websocket event is received from the WebSocket.

-    This is mainly useful for logging how many events you are receiving from the Discord gateway.
+    This is mainly useful for logging how many events yo are receiving from the Discord gateway.

     .. versionadded:: 2.0